-Our software revenue is derived from our commercial software platforms, MJ Platform® and Trellis, our data analytics offerings, our SaaS ERP offerings for state-licensed businesses, and our government regulatory platform, Leaf Data Systems, our track-and-trace product for government agencies.
-Commercial software contracts are generally annual contracts paid monthly in advance of service and cancellable upon 30 days' notice after the first year, although we do have some multi-year MJ Platform contracts.
+Our software revenue is derived from our commercial software platforms, MJ Platform®, Ample and Trellis, our data analytics offerings, our SaaS ERP offerings for state-licensed businesses, and our government regulatory platform, Leaf Data Systems, our track-and-trace product for government agencies.
+Commercial software contracts are generally annual contracts paid monthly in advance of service and cancellable upon 30 days' notice after the first year, although we do have some multi-year commercial software contracts.
 Leaf Data Systems contracts are generally multi-year contracts payable annually or quarterly in advance of service.
-MJ Platform and Leaf Data Systems contracts generally may only be terminated early for breach of contract as defined in the respective agreements.
+Commercial software and Leaf Data Systems contracts generally may only be terminated early for breach of contract as defined in the respective agreements.

 Consulting services revenue growth is driven by numerous factors.
-In new emerging states, we provide solutions for operators in the pre-application of licensures and pre-operational phases of development.
+In new emerging states, we provide solutions for operators in the pre-application for licensure and pre-operational phases of development.
 These services include application and business plan preparation as they seek licenses to be granted.
 Consulting projects completed during the pre-application phase generally solidify us as the software vendor of choice for subsequent operational phases once the operator is granted the license.
 As a result, our consulting revenue is driven as new emerging states pass legislation, and as our client-operators gain licenses.
 Accordingly, we expect our consulting services to continue to grow as more states emerge with legalization reforms.

-Our other revenue is derived primarily from point of sale hardware and labels.
+Our other revenue is derived primarily from the sale of business intelligence and data analytics products, point of sale hardware and labels, including soloTAGTM and soloCODETM.